South Korea's opposition parties submit motion to impeach President Yoon Suk Yeol

 The constitution also states that the president must oblige when the National Assembly demands the lifting of martial law with a majority vote.

-A presidential official said that Yoon decided to impose martial law as a way to resolve a political deadlock and did it in the middle of night to minimize its negative impacts on the economy.
-The official requested anonymity to discuss sensitive nature of the issue.
+A presidential official said Yoon decided to impose martial law to resolve a political deadlock and did it in the middle of night to minimize its effect on the economy.
+The official spoke on condition of anonymity because of the sensitive nature of the issue.

+But in following Yoon’s declaration on Tuesday, the South Korean military proclaimed that parliamentary activities were suspended and deployed troops to try to block lawmakers from entering the National Assembly.

 Park Chan-dae, the Democratic Party’s floor leader, called for Yoon to be immediately investigated on charges of rebellion over the way he deployed troops to the parliament.
-While the president mostly enjoys immunity from prosecution while in office, the protection does not extend to alleged rebellion or treason.
+While the president mostly enjoys immunity from prosecution while in office, the protection does not extend to allegations of rebellion or treason.

-In Washington, the White House said the U.S. was “seriously concerned” by the events in Seoul.
-A spokesperson for the National Security Council said President Joe Biden’s administration was not notified in advance of the martial law announcement and was in contact with the South Korean government.

-Tourist Stephen Rowan, from Brisbane, Australia, who was touring Gyeongbokgung Palace, said he was not concerned at all.
+Tourist Stephen Rowan, from Brisbane, Australia, who was touring Gyeongbokgung Palace, said he was not concerned.
+He heard about calls for the president’s resignation and expected demonstrations.

-“But then again, I don’t understand too much about the political status in Korea,” he said.
-“But I hear they are now calling for the current president’s resignation, so … apparently there’s going to be a lot of demonstrations. … I would have been concerned if martial law had stayed enforced.”
+“I would have been concerned if martial law had stayed enforced,” he said.

-Natalia Slavney, research analyst at the Stimson Center’s 38 North website that focuses on Korean affairs, said Yoon’s imposition of martial law was “a serious backslide of democracy” that followed a “worrying trend of abuse” since he took office in 2022.
+Natalia Slavney, research analyst at the Stimson Center’s 38 North website, which focuses on Korean affairs, said Yoon’s imposition of martial law was “a serious backslide of democracy” that followed a “worrying trend of abuse” since he took office in 2022.